truzo/tomango-2018/site/content/is/trys-mudford.md

 Trys is our Lead Web Developer and is responsible for the majority of our website development.
 He also implements Tomango’s technical strategy and product development and oversees our hosting infrastructure.

-A fantastic logical thinker, Trys (and if you’re wondering, it’s pronounced like “Chris”) previously worked at Blue Planet, joining the company in October 2012.
+A fantastic logical thinker, Trys (and if you’re wondering, it's pronounced like "Chris") has been at Tomango since 2012.

 ## What’s your perfect breakfast?
 Eggs Royale and a latte.